 The Data Protection Act 1998 was brought into force on 1st March 2000 and works in two ways.
 It gives individuals certain rights.
 It also says those who record and use personal information must be open about how the information is used, and follow the eight principles of good information handling.

 For information on how Cumbria Constabulary use your personal information, please click here.

 The Subject Access provisions of the Data Protection Act give an individual the right to have a copy of any personal data held about them, subject to certain exemptions.

-Should you wish to know what information (if any) Cumbria Constabulary holds about you, or you would like confirmation that you do/do not have a prosecution/conviction history; you must complete a Subject Access form - (please click here).
-Payment of a £10 fee, proof of identity and sufficient information to allow us to locate your personal data must accompany a completed application form.
+Should you wish to know what information (if any) Cumbria Constabulary holds about you, or you would like confirmation that you do/do not have a prosecution/conviction history, you should submit a request in writing to the address below.
+To facilitate a request and to ensure that you provide all the information the Constabulary may need to process your request, you may wish to submit your request on a Subject Access form - (please click here).
+Payment of a £10 fee, proof of identity and sufficient information to allow us to locate your personal data must accompany a completed application form/written request.

 Application forms and further guidance are also available by post from: